 Let’s cover other storage methods, so you can be sure you’re picking the right one.

-Fresh mozzarella that’s unopened will last about 5 days past its use by date, as long as you stored it in your refrigerator as soon as you got home.
+Fresh mozzarella that’s unopen will last about five days past its use-by date, so long as you store it in your refrigerator as soon as you get home.

 Now: the refrigerator door is not the best place for your mozzarella.
 It’s the part of your fridge that is the warmest and most prone to temperature fluctuations.

 If you’ve opened your fresh mozzarella and wrapped it in plastic, it should last for 2-3 days in your refrigerator.

 As for fresh mozzarella you’ve kept in brine or water, it will last for up to a week in your fridge.
 Therefore, if you think you’ll finish your fresh mozzarella within a week, it may not be worth freezing it!

 Hard mozzarella lasts a lot longer in the refrigerator: 2-3 weeks past the use-by date if unopen, and 2-3 weeks once it’s been opened.